Which Airlines Allow Emotional Support Animals

 Each animal has a unique way of supporting its owner.
 Although they are frequently compared to each other, emotional support animals are not the same as service animals.
 Thus, there is no expectation that an ESA should be able to carry out specific tasks for its owner, such as retrieving medication, opening doors, or ensuring that an area is safe.
 Essentially, all that an emotional support animal has to do is provide its owner with therapeutic companionship.
 Many emotional support animals, especially ESA dogs and cats, have completed some training, but this is not a requirement.

-Crucially, emotional support animals do not have the same rights as service animals, which is relevant when considering bringing an ESA on a plane, especially if it is a unique breed or species.
+Crucially, emotional support animals do not have the same rights as service animals, which is relevant when considering bringing an ESA or pet on a plane, especially if it is a unique breed or species.

 What Are the Most Common Types of Emotional Support Animals?